 I’m working with the client’s in-house design team.
 How do I provide value without stepping on toes?

 So you, a design consultant, were brought into a project only to learn that the client already has an internal design team.
 Sounds counterintuitive, right?
 Not necessarily.
 There are a variety of reasons why clients bring on third-party consultants, particularly for enterprise products.
-Sometimes we are brought in to guide the in-house design team in an expert process.
+Sometimes we are brought in to guide the in-house design team in an expert UX design process.
 Other times, due to the client’s budget or timeline constraints, they simply need a bit of outside help.

 When internal and external teams work together successfully, projects can move more quickly and efficiently, new ideas can take root and thrive, and designers can learn from each other and gain a new viewpoint.